 If you are no longer enrolled in school, you may consolidate through Direct Lending or through another lender in the FFEL program.
 If you did not consolidate previously, you may consolidate during your grace period or during repayment.
 Your loan will come due within 60 days after it is booked.
 Student loans may be deferred while enrolled at least half-time.
 If interested in the public interest forgiveness programs, you should consolidate with Direct Loans and may do so for the purposes of loan forgiveness.

 The Grad PLUS loan may be consolidated with your Stafford loans and is eligible for public interest loan forgiveness (private loans are not).
-The interest rate is fixed at 7.9% and consolidation will reduce the Grad PLUS rate somewhat and raise the overall Stafford rate.
+The interest rate is higher than the Stafford Loans so through consolidation it most likely will reduce the Grad PLUS rate somewhat but raise the overall Stafford rate.
 By how much will be dependent upon the weighted average – see Calculators below.

-Note: A parent PLUS loan that is consolidated or paid off by consolidaton would make all loans within that consolidation ineligible for the PAYE, IBR plan, and federal loan forgiveness.
-If interested in PAYE or IBR loan forgiveness, do not consolidate a parent PLUS loan.
+Note: A parent PLUS loan that is consolidated or paid off by consolidation would make all loans within that consolidation ineligible for the PAYE, IBR plan, and federal loan forgiveness.
+If interested in PAYE, REPAYE, or IBR loan forgiveness, do not consolidate a parent PLUS loan.
 A Grad PLUS is eligible.

 If you have private (credit based) student loans, you cannot consolidate your private loans with your federal loans, but you may list them for total student loan indebtedness purposes – it will extend your repayment period.